OpenROV/openrov-proxy/Readme.md

 A way to get around this, is to have a server on the internet, for example on a AWS server that acts as a middleware.

+For reporting issues: Use the primary software repository: https://github.com/OpenROV/openrov-software/issues

 Middleware
 ----------